 She is currently employed at the University of Manitoba as part of their Master of Social Work based in Indigenous Knowledges Program.
 Sherry speaks her original Ojibway language and has a great love for the Land, Waters and Peoples.

-- To work with members of the Indigenous community as part of our Indigenous Advisory Committee, to create an ongoing dialogue regarding programming and the sharing of Indigenous culture as it relates to the Winnipeg Folk Festival.
+- To work with members of the Indigenous community as part of our Indigenous Advisory Circle, to create an ongoing dialogue regarding programming and the sharing of Indigenous culture as it relates to the Winnipeg Folk Festival.

-- To program Indigenous artists whose voices and perspectives are heard as part of the folk music and storytelling traditions at the festival.
+- To program Indigenous artists whose voices and perspectives are heard as part of the folk music and storytelling traditions at the Festival.

-- To open our festival and welcome all attendees to our festival with a blessing from a Knowledge Keeper from the Indigenous community.
+- To open our Festival and welcome all attendees to our Festival with a blessing from a Knowledge Keeper from the Indigenous community.

-- To welcome artists from all over the world to our festival with a traditional welcoming ceremony including prayer, song and a tribute to the land we are on.
+- To welcome artists from all over the world to our Festival with a traditional welcoming ceremony including prayer, song and a tribute to the land we are on.

 - To bring projects from Indigenous visual artists to our Prairie Outdoor Exhibition to create interactive artistic experiences.

-- To present Indigenous artisans in our Handmade Village where festival attendees can interact with the artisans and purchase their handcrafted works.
+- To present Indigenous artisans in our Hand-Made Village where Festival attendees can interact with the artisans and purchase their hand-crafted works.